opendatasoft/slate/source/includes/_dataset_status.md

 }
 ```

-The *deleting* status means that the dataset's metadata and data are made unavailable from the search API.
+The *deleting* status means that the dataset's metadata and data are being removed from the search API.

 ### Attributes